Table of Contents

 How to Select a High-APY Provider Without Taking Unpriced Risk

-Use a simple decision framework:
+Use a simple decision framework before committing capital:

 - Identify the yield source: lending interest, trading fees, incentives, or strategy returns.